Pictured above: Lavender Phoenix

 • Capital or endowment campaigns.

-• The most important considerations in assessing funding requests in this grant program are as follows:
+The most important considerations in assessing funding requests in this grant program are as follows:

 • Does the organization have a strong track record of and sound plan for providing effective services to help LGBTQ+ youth to thrive?

-• What are the organization’s programmatic plans for the coming year, how many youth does it intend to serve, and what role does it play in service delivery structure for LGBTQ+ youth in the Bay Area?
+• What are the organization’s programmatic plans for the coming year, how many youth does it intend to serve, and what role does it play in the service delivery structure for LGBTQ+ youth in the Bay Area?

 • Does the organization engage and empower youth of color?

-• Is there strong evidence of Board and community support for the organization; specifically, what percentage of Board members made financial contributions and what other income has been raised or generated within the last year?
+• Is there strong evidence of Board and community support for the organization, specifically, what percentage of Board members made financial contributions, and what other income has been raised or generated within the last year?

 • Does the organization use its resources efficiently and well, seeking to collaborate and share resources when appropriate